-Task 2: Heat Transfer in an Evaporation
+Task 3: Heat Transfer during Evaporation

 Have you ever wondered why we sweat when our environment is hot or when we exercise?
 Sweating is a life-saving strategy that cools the body down and maintains its temperature.
 Without sweating, the body cannot regulate its temperature, which can lead to overheating or even heatstroke.
 But why does sweating have a cooling effect?
-In this activity you can observe this cooling power in action-ready to get cool?
+In this activity you can observe this cooling power in action!